aspose-words/Aspose.Words-API-References/english/net/aspose.words.tables/row/row/_index.md

 ### Remarks

-When Row is created, it belongs to the specified document, but is not yet part of the document and ParentNode is null.To append Row to the document use InsertAfter or InsertBefore on the table where you want the row inserted.
+When **Row** is created, it belongs to the specified document, but is not yet part of the document and **ParentNode** is null.

+To append **Row** to the document use InsertAfter or InsertBefore on the table where you want the row inserted.

 ### Examples